M

 Get certified

 The best way to ensure your classes are successful is through TEFL/TESOL certification.
 You’ll learn the ins and outs of teaching English to different age groups and at different levels.
-Plus, you’ll get to really dive into the question, “What does EFL stand for?”
+Plus, you’ll really get to dive into the question, “What does EFL stand for?”

 Know your grammar